 - Faculty may request a graduate research assistant to help with new or ongoing research, discovery or creative activities.

-- Graduate students may request a research assistantship to fund completion of their dissertation or thesis research, discovery or creative activity.
+- Graduate students may request a research assistantship to fund progress toward completion of their dissertation or thesis research, or specialist project.

-- Awards will support either masters or doctoral research, which may be part of the student’s thesis or dissertation.
+- Awards may support either masters or doctoral students.

 - Preference will be given to proposals from untenured faculty who are research-active but have limited sources of external funding.

-- Preference will be given to support students with no other sources of funding.
+- Preference will be given to support students entering or in their final year of their graduate program who have no other sources of funding.

 - The amount per award and total number of awards will depend on the number and type of proposals submitted and the availability of funds.